Yulya-Yu/mws-restaurant-stage-1/README.md

 #### _Three Stage Course Material Project - Restaurant Reviews_

 ### About
 This is a responsive and accessible web application that displays information about restaurants from a static database.
-It includes service workers to provide offline fuctionality.
+It includes service workers to provide offline functionality.

 ### How to Run